raymas/enigma-machine/README.md

 ### Rotors

 Rotors are the rotating part of the enigma machine.
-Most machines contains three of them but an additionnal one can be found on some variant (e.g. M4 variant for the Kriegsmarine with the _greek_ wheel).
+Most machines contains three of them but an additional one can be found on some variant (e.g. M4 variant for the Kriegsmarine with the _greek_ wheel).

 Rotors' positions are numbered from A to Z and possess turnover positions.
 When a rotor reach a turnover position, it rotates its closest left neighbour.

 Rotors' internal wiring can be shifted prior any operation by rotating a ring to a certain position.
 This setting is often called the _Ringstellung_.

-The wiring pattern is usely represented with an alphabeter string.
-Each alphabet chacracter is replaced by the corresponding letter in the string.
+The wiring pattern is usually represented with an alphabet string.
+Each alphabet character is replaced by the corresponding letter in the string.
 For instance the string: **EKMFLGDQVZNTOWYHXUSPAIBRCJ** means that a **A** substitute to an **E**, a **B** to an **K** and so on.
 The same logic applies for the remaining characters as shown below.

 ```
 ABCDEFGHIJKLMNOPQRSTUVWXYZ      keyboard    reflector